 In years five and six, all pupils receive six lessons of maths or arithmetic each week.

-Pupils are set into ability groups which are reviewed periodically and adjusted as appropriate.
+In Year 5, pupils are taught in mixed ability tutor groups.
+In Year 6, pupils are banded into ability groups which are reviewed periodically and adjusted as appropriate.

-This year we have introduced a new scheme, ‘Maths - No Problem!’, in Year 5 which involves Singapore maths.
+For both years, we use the ‘Maths - No Problem!’ scheme of work and materials, based around the Singapore Maths teaching methods.
 This reinforces our use of resources, problem solving, visual representation of problems and group work to encourage pupil confidence and understanding.